ePages-de/epages-docs/apps/api-reference/resource-shipping-method.md

 title: ShippingMethods
 ---

+The shipping methods supposed to handle the shipment for a shop.

 <ul id="resource-list">
   {% for page in site.pages %}
     {% assign match = page.key | regex_match: '^apps-api-([a-z]+)-shops-shopid-shipping-methods(.*)-information$' %}